-Students are required to write one major paper in each of their first two years, either sole-authored or coauthored with a mentor(s) or colleague(s).
-The first year paper is proposed in the spring semester of the first year and completed ideally by the end of the fall semester of the second year.
-It is generally expected that this paper can be faculty-lead and the student is included as a co-author but with a strong data collection and analysis effort by the student.
-The second year paper is proposed in the spring semester of the second year and completed by the end of the spring semester of the third year.
-The bulk of the work on these papers in intended to be done in the summers.
-The papers are intended as (1) a developmental vehicle for the student (especially the first year paper) (2) that will result in publications in top quality journals (although credit is not dependent on publication).
-The student is expected to take the lead on the second year project (in the manner of a lead author) and should individually decide (perhaps in collaboration with an SE area faculty member) on what topic the student will work.
-Each paper must be approved by two tenure-track SE faculty members (one is typically the student's adviser).
-The student is expected to present the papers in a faculty workshop by the end of the following fall semester, although this process may spill over into the spring semester.
-Failure to complete the First- and Second-Year Paper Requirements, as outlined above, will mean that the student is not making satisfactory academic progress in the Ph.D.
+Students are required to write one major paper in their first two years, either sole-authored or coauthored with a faculty member(s) in the SE area.
+This paper is proposed in the spring semester of the second year and completed at the beginning of the fall semester of the third year.
+The bulk of the work on the paper is intended to be done in the summer.
+The paper is intended as (1) a developmental vehicle for the student and (2) that will result in publications in top quality journals (although credit is not dependent on publication).
+The student is expected to take the lead on the project (in the manner of a lead author) and should individually decide (perhaps in collaboration with an SE area faculty member) on what topic the student will work.
+The paper must be approved by two tenure-track SE faculty members (one is typically the student's adviser).
+The student is expected to present the paper in a faculty workshop at the beginning of the fall semester of the third year.
+Failure to complete the Research Paper Requirement, as outlined above, will mean that the student is not making satisfactory academic progress in the Ph.D.
 Program.
 See Appendix B for research paper approval and evaluation forms.